chrislkeller/madcrime/README.md

 	(r'^incidents/', include('madcrime.urls')),

-Run python manage.py syncdb from your project directory.
+Run python manage.py syncdb from project directory.

 To scrape run python manage.py scrapepd from your project directory.
 You will be asked which page you want to scrape.
 Enter 1 to the first page, etc.